wgierczak/store-e2e-example/README.md

 # End to end store tests

 This is repository containing end-to-end tests example preformed on [automation practice page](http://automationpractice.com/)
+Recording of execution of tests is uploaded here: [tests execution recording](https://youtu.be/lljtMUfXUhA)

 ### Execution on local machine